Skip to Main Content

 What if I don’t do anything?

-In these circumstances, we'll normally have to pay your pot to whoever is appointed to look after your estate.
-If the pot is £5,000 or under, we may pay to one or more of your relatives.
+If you don't add beneficiaries to your account, we'll normally have to pay your pot to whoever is appointed to look after your estate.
+If your pot is £5,000 or less, we may pay the money to one or more of your relatives with some paperwork.

 Choosing an option